RobotsMali-AI/bambara-asr/README.md

 **Project Overview**

-This repository contains a collection of tools, experiments, and utilities for building and fine-tuning automatic speech recognition (ASR) systems—particularly for low-resource languages like Bambara—and for experimenting with reinforcement learning from human feedback (RLHF) techniques for ASR training.
+This repository contains a collection of tools, experiments, and utilities for building and fine-tuning automatic speech recognition (ASR) systems—particularly for the Bambara language—and for experimenting with reinforcement learning from human feedback (RLHF) techniques for ASR training.

 **License**